 Arroyo Elementary School

-- Arroyo Elementary School's student population of 580 students has grown by 7% over five school years.
+- Arroyo Elementary School's student population of 570 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-8|

 |Total Students||570 students|

 - Arroyo Elementary School is ranked within the top 50% of all 2,111 schools in Arizona (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 15:1 has decreased from 17:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (AZ)|